 Hanne Jacobs, PhD

-I am an associate professor of philosophy and director of the graduate program at Loyola University Chicago.
+I am an associate professor of philosophy at Loyola University Chicago (currently on leave).
 I have published articles on topics in phenomenology such as personhood, attention, rationality, and phenomenological method.
 My current research interest is in theories of knowledge that take our socio-historical embeddedness seriously.
 While I have mainly written on Husserl and post-Husserlian phenomenology, I also have an active research interest in moral psychology and social epistemology insofar as these intersect with critical race and feminist theory.

 Katholieke Universiteit Leuven, Belgium